feftywacky/thrawn-nnue/README.md

 # thrawn-nnue

-`thrawn-nnue` is a trainer/export pipeline for a fixed HalfKP chess NNUE aimed at direct centipawn outputs for engine pruning.
+`thrawn-nnue` is a cli trainer for a HalfKP chess NNUE.

 ## Architecture